Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 Lab Setup
 ++++++++

-This lab requires applications provisioned as part of the `Windows Tools VM`_and `AD Deployment`_.
-You can use the Windows VM and AD deployed early in Calm lab.
+This lab requires applications provisioned as part of the `Windows Tools VM`_ and `AD Deployment`_.

-If you have not yet deployed this VM, see the linked steps before proceeding with the lab.

 .. _Windows Tools VM: https://bootcamps.nutanix.handsonworkshops.com/workshops/503dd651-8ffc-494c-9d7a-881929ce95ae/view/tools_vms/windows_tools_vm/#

 .. _AD Deployment: https://bootcamps.nutanix.handsonworkshops.com/workshops/503dd651-8ffc-494c-9d7a-881929ce95ae/view/AD/AD/

+You can use the Windows VM and AD deployed early in Calm lab.
+If you have not yet deployed these VMs, see the linked steps before proceeding with the lab.

 Deploy Acropolis File Services
 ++++++++++++++++++++++++++++++